-Acupressure is a practice rooted in Traditional Chinese Medicine; studies have found that it can help manage and treat various issues, like stress, fatigue, nausea, and headaches.
+What is Acupressure?Acupressure is a practice rooted in Traditional Chinese Medicine (TCM).
+Studies suggest that it can help manage and treat various issues, including but not limited to: